carissaor/Travel-Planner/README.md

 ## User Stories

-- As a user, I want to be able to add destination to my wishlist.
+- As a user, I want to be able to add new destination to list.
 - As a user, I want to be able to view the details of each destination.
 - As a user, I want to be able to keep track of my budget.
+- As a user, I want to be able to modify and view the schedule of each day.